emarmolsanchez/eMIRNA/README.md

 ```

-After successfully running the eMIRNA.Refiner script, one .txt file will have been created at predefined output `PATH`, containing the most relevant putative new non-annotated microRNAs, their estimated positions and corresponding Neighbouring Score.
+After successfully running the eMIRNA.Refiner script, a .txt file will have been created at predefined output PATH, containing the most relevant putative novel non-annotated microRNAs, their estimated positions and corresponding Neighbouring Score.
 Besides, two BED files, containing novel and annotated candidates will be generated.

 &nbsp;

 ## eMIRNA.Refiner_denovo

-The eMIRNA.Refiner_denovo module is a modified versión of eMIRNA.Refiner module, developed to obtain pre-miRNA candidate sequences to perform a de novo discovery of novel putative miRNAs from smallRNA-seq files.
+The eMIRNA.Refiner_denovo module is a modified versión of eMIRNA.Refiner module, developed to obtain pre-miRNA candidate sequences to perform a *de novo* discovery of novel putative miRNAs from smallRNA-seq data.

-This module six nine arguments:
+This module requires six arguments:

 + PATH to GTF annotation file from the species of interest.
 + PATH to list of candidate sequences generated by eMIRNA.Predict module.